AidanH1998/Airplane-Group-1/README.md

  We created a connection between sqlite3 and Airlines.db, then addded features_df and target_df to this database.
 After this, we commited the connection and then executed sql databse in SQLiteStudio.
 The tables were merged as an OUTERJOIN to complete the full table as this adds the delay column and includes the airlines.

 ![airlines_db_join.png](airlines_db_join.png)

-***Description of preliminary data preprocessing***

-***Description of preliminary feature engineering and preliminary feature selection, including their decision-making process***

-***Description of how data was split into training and testing splits***

-***Explanation of model choice, including limitations and benefits***

- We created a connection between sqlite3 and Airlines.db, then addded features_df and target_df to this database.
-After this, we commited the connection and then executed sql databse in SQLiteStudio.
-The tables were merged as an OUTERJOIN to complete the full table as this adds the delay column and includes the airlines.